NFL Today, Wild-Card Weekend

 WORKING LATE

 Houston’s 22-19 victory over Buffalo on Saturday marked the first wild-card overtime game since the Tim Tebow-led Denver Broncos beat the Pittsburgh Steelers 29-23 in the 2011 season.
-Minnesota needed extra time Sunday to beat New Orleans 26-20, just the third wild-card to go to OT in the NFC.
-It also is the first time two wild-card games went to overtime in same year.
+Minnesota needed extra time Sunday to beat New Orleans 26-20, just the third wild-card game to go to OT in the NFC.
+It also is the first time two wild-card games went to overtime in the same year.

 —